WilliamAalund/TAGD-Game-Jam-Fall-2024/Game/Documentation/General.md

 This game is Team 24's submission to the Texas Aggie Game Developers Fall 2024 game jam.
 Our goal is to produce a game that is polished, highly replayable, but most of all, fun and engaging.

 ## Technical Specifications
-All 3D models, meshes, and scenes will face in the positive Z direction.
+NOT TRUE ANYMORE All 3D models, meshes, and scenes will face in the positive Z direction.
 This is so basis manipulation is consistent and easy to do.
+The above specification needs to change. the look_at() function orients objects to the local -Z axis.
+In order to take advantage of this function.
+Assets will need to face in tht -Z direction.

+### Player
+In the player, each child handles different aspects of the overall scene.
+The player node is primarily responsible distributing information between each of the nodes.
+Some important details about the sub nodes are detailed below.
+The Ship node is responsible for detecting if the player has left the play area.
+When the player leaves a PlayBoundry node, a function will be called on the ship by the area.

 ## Directories